vkt-1271/Speech-Recognition/README.md

 ## 📌 Notes

 - Requires a working microphone.
-- Internet connection needed if using APIs like Google Speech Recognition.
 - Accuracy may vary depending on background noise and pronunciation.

 ## 🙌 Acknowledgments